linrongbin16/lin.nvim.dev/installation.md

 ---

-## More Options
+## Options

-_install.sh_ (and _install.ps1_) provides 3 installation modes:
+The installer provides 3 installation modes:

 - Full mode: default mode, it installs all features for the best experience, while consuming unignorable CPU, memory, disk and graphics.
-- Limit mode: for low-performance devices such as old PC.
-With `./install.sh --limit`, it disables extra highlights, color schemes, language support and other editing enhancements.
+- Limit mode: _--limit_ for low-performance devices such as old PC, which disables most plugins and extensions: color schemes, highlight, LSP, editing enhancements, etc.
-- Basic mode: for the extremely restricted environment such as a production server, which has limited network access or lacks authentication.
-With `./install.sh --basic`, it disables everything except one basic vim setting file.
+- Basic mode: _--basic_ for restricted environments such as production servers, which have limited network access or lack authentication.
+It only installs a pure basic vim setting file.

 And more options:

-- `--static-color`: use static color scheme, instead of random selection on startup.
-For example: `--static-color=darkblue`.
+- _--static-color_: use static color scheme, instead of random selection on startup.
+For example: _--static-color=darkblue_.
-- `--disable-color`: disable extra color schemes, and random selection on startup.
+- _--disable-color_: disable color schemes, and random selection on startup.
-- `--disable-highlight`: disable extra highlights.
-Such as RGB color, cursor word, etc.
+- _--disable-highlight_: disable highlights, such as RGB color, cursor word, etc.
-- `--disable-language`: disable language support.
-Such as auto-complete, code-format, lint, diagnostics, etc.
+- _--disable-language_: disable language support, such as auto-complete, code format, lint, diagnostics, etc.
-- `--disable-editing`: disable extra editing enhancements.
-Such as easy comments, cursor motion, etc.
+- _--disable-editing_: disable editing enhancements, such as easy comments, cursor movement, etc.
-- `--disable-plugin`: disable specific plugin in format _org/repo_, this is a multiple options.
-For example: `--disable-plugin=RRethy/vim-hexokinase --disable-plugin=alvan/vim-closetag`.
+- _--disable-plugin_: disable specific plugin in format _org/repo_, this can be provided multiple times.
+For example: _--disable-plugin=RRethy/vim-hexokinase --disable-plugin=alvan/vim-closetag_.

-Please checkout [installed plugins](/lin.nvim.dev/appendix/#plugins) to find out whether a plugin will be installed or not.
+Please checkout [Plugins](/lin.nvim.dev/appendix/#plugins) to find out whether a plugin will be installed or not.

 {: .note-title}

 > Notice
 >
-> - You could use `--disable-xxx` to disable some specific features.
+> - You could use _--disable-xxx_ to disable some specific features.
-> - Option `--limit` is equivalent to `--disable-highlight --disable-color --disable-language --disable-editing`.
+> - Option _--limit_ is equivalent to _--disable-highlight --disable-color --disable-language --disable-editing_.

 ---